cmunch1/nba-prediction/README.md

  - Github Actions - running notebooks to scrape new data, predict winning probabilities, and retrain models
  - Streamlit - web app deployment

+NOTE: As of October 2024, I am temporarily removing Hopsworks feature store and model registry from this project until it becomes more stable.

 ### Future Possibilities